 - EQ Bank Savings Plus Account

 - EQ Bank Guaranteed Investment Certificate (GIC) Account

 Let’s take a look at the three bank account types EQ Bank offers.

 EQ Bank Savings Plus Account Review

-It also makes EQ Bank’s rate count as one of the highest among the online-only banking solutions right now.
+It also makes EQ Bank’s rate one of the highest among online-only banking solutions.